 How does a peak lopping generator work?

 In a peak lopping application, the generator will use a Programmable Logic Controller (PLC) to monitor the supply of power from the mains.
-Once the demand begins to reach the optimum level for mains power at that location (in the case of a 100amp supply) at around 80amps, the generator will register the demand and start up to synchronise with the mains power.
+Once the demand begins to reach the maximum level for mains power at that location (in the case of a 100amp supply) at around 80amps, the generator will register the demand and start up to synchronise with the mains supply.

 Can a peak lopping generator provide standby power?

 Yes, in addition to supporting the mains power supply, a peak lopping generator can also provide a standby power solution.